prodelas/CNF/readme-en.md

 1. `sImplies`: Given a set of formulae, and a formula, it says if it is a logical consequence of the set of formulas.

-1. `extsImplies`: Same as above, except that in the case that the implication is false, it also gives a list of literals that implication is false, it also gives us a list of literals to show why the implication is false. shows us why the implication is false.
+1. `extsImplies`: Same as above, except that in the case that the implication is false, it also gives a list of literals whose implication is false, it also gives us a list of literals to show why the implication is false. shows us why the implication is false.